hayj/WebCrawler/README.md

  * **pipCallback**: This callback is useful to use *piped browsers* when your returned values in *crawlingCallback*.
 It allow you to keep a browser across multiple pages.
 It is actually in beta but works in most cases.
 When using *piped browsers* you can also set *notUniqueUrlsGetter* to give not unique urls (for example in the case you start on a "search page" and you want to continue browsing, or when you want to log in...)
  * **beforeGetCallback**: Receive the browser, do something with it before the `get` of the url.

+## How to set DomainDuplicates parameters

+In the Crawler init you can set [DomainDuplicate](https://github.com/hayj/DomainDuplicate) init parameters for the singleton used in [hjwebbrowser.httpbrowser.Browser](https://github.com/hayj/WebBrowser/blob/master/hjwebbrowser/browser.py) or [hjwebbrowser.httpbrowser.HTTPBrowser](https://github.com/hayj/WebBrowser/blob/master/hjwebbrowser/httpbrowser.py) using `browserParams` or `httpBrowserParams`.
+For example, if you want to set `user`, `password` and `host` for the Mongo database of [DomainDuplicate](https://github.com/hayj/DomainDuplicate) singleton in [hjwebbrowser.httpbrowser.Browser](https://github.com/hayj/WebBrowser/blob/master/hjwebbrowser/browser.py):

+	>>> crawler = Crawler(browserParams={"domainDuplicateParams": {"user": None, "password": None, "host": "localhost"}})

 ## Others

  * You can integrate [HoneypotDetector](https://github.com/hayj/HoneypotDetector) in your crawler.